 Watch this excellent, short video from Hayden Memorial Library of Citrus College, that walks you through creating an MLA citation and corresponding in-text citation.

 This brief video will show you how to use Word 2010 to format your paper.

 Placement: The Works Cited list appears at the end of the paper, on its own page(s).
-If your research paper ends on page 8, your Works Cited begins on page 9.
+For example, If your research paper ends on page 8, your Works Cited begins on page 9.

 Arrangement: Alphabetize entries by author's last name.
 If source has no named author, alphabetize by the title, ignoring A, An, or The.

 Spacing: Like the rest of the MLA paper, the Works Cited list is double-spaced throughout.
 Be sure NOT to add extra spaces between citations.